Can Illegal Immigrants Get Health Insurance?

 State-Level Initiatives

 Some states have taken steps to expand healthcare coverage for undocumented immigrants.
-For example, California and New York have implemented programs that provide access to health insurance for undocumented children.
-These initiatives aim to ensure that all children, regardless of immigration status, have access to essential healthcare services.
+For example, California and New York have implemented programs providing access to health insurance for undocumented children.
+These initiatives ensure that all children, regardless of immigration status, have access to essential healthcare services.

 However, these state-level initiatives are limited in scope and do not provide coverage for all undocumented individuals.
 The majority of undocumented immigrants still face significant barriers to obtaining health insurance.